When Should A Christian Walk Away From A Friendship

 4. Finally, any decision made regarding a friendship should be taken in consultation with God as he knows our hearts better than anyone else does (2 Corinthians 5:17-19).
 He will provide guidance as we make this difficult decision.

-READ: Prayer For Mount Carmel
+READ: Prayer For A Soulmate

 When To Walk Away From A Friendship